 The Academic Standards policy at Northwest Vista College states that students who are placed on 2nd Academic Dismissal will be required to sit out one (1) full 16 week semester (Spring or Fall).
 After the sit-out period, students are required to complete the petition process to be considered eligible to return.
 Students placed on 2nd Academic Dismissal do not have the option to petition without sitting out.

 Petitions are reviewed with an academic advisor by appointment only.
-Petitioning does not guarantee approval.
+Submitting a Petition does not guarantee approval.
 It is at the discretion of the academic advisor to determine if it is in the student's best interest to return at this time.

 What happens if I am placed on 3rd/ Permanent Academic Dismissal?